grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 ## Prerequisites

 Complete the [previous tutorial][get started] to:
-1. Install Alloy and start the service in your environment
+1. Install {{< param "PRODUCT_NAME" >}} and start the service in your environment.
-1. Set up a local Grafana instance
+1. Set up a local Grafana instance.
-1. Create a `config.alloy` file
+1. Create a `config.alloy` file.

 ## Configure {{< param "PRODUCT_NAME" >}}
 Once the prerequisite steps have been completed, the next step is to configure {{< param "PRODUCT_NAME" >}}.